google/atheris/README.md

 ## Installation Instructions

 Atheris supports Linux (32- and 64-bit) and Mac OS X.
+Only python versions 3.6 - 3.9 are supported.

 ### Linux